 Steel Guitar Webpage of David J. Stewart

-I love teaching and sharing.
+I love teaching, performing and sharing.
 I made this website for everyone, particularly for the amateur musician who sincerely desires to learn to play Hawaiian music on the lap steel.
 It's a great instrument.

 A note about my personal health problems: I have suffered much in tremendous physical pain, beginning in 2004, and becoming much worse after neck surgery in 2009 and my second neck surgery in April of 2010.
 The second surgery made me much worse, giving me peripheral neuropathy in addition to my original problem of neck pain and tension.
 I have Cervical Degenerative Disk Disease (which is basically a deterioration of the neck).
 My spinal cord is damaged, which causes persistent tingling, puffiness, burning and razorblade-like pain in both arms and legs (especially on the right side).
 My right leg and arm feel half asleep 24/7.

 I have neck stiffness 24/7 and toothache-like pain in my neck that never goes away.
 It is debilitating.
 As of 2013 doctors have identified four potential problems that I still have in my neck, including a slightly pinched spinal cord, bone spurs and stenosis (narrowing of the spinal cord canal); but I have been advised by a surgeon, my doctor and a neurologist to leave it alone since my second surgery left me worse than before.